Company rule in India: Revenue collection

 However, these expectations were not realised in practice, and in many regions of Bengal, the peasants bore the brunt of the increased demand, there being little protection for their traditional rights in the new legislation.
 Forced labour of the peasants by the zamindars became more prevalent as cash crops were cultivated to meet the Company revenue demands.
 Although commercialised cultivation was not new to the region, it had now penetrated deeper into village society and made it more vulnerable to market forces.
 The zamindars themselves were often unable to meet the increased demands that the company had placed on them; consequently, many defaulted, and by one estimate, up to one-third of their lands were auctioned during the first two decades following the permanent settlement.
-The new owners were often Brahmin and Kayastha employees of the Company who had a good grasp of the new system, and, in many cases, some had prospered under it.
+The new owners were often Brahmin and Kayastha employees of the Company who had a good grasp of the new system, and had, in many cases, prospered from it.
 Since the zamindars were never able to undertake costly improvements to the land envisaged under the Permanent Settlement, some of which required the removal of the existing farmers, they soon became rentiers who lived off the rent from their tenant farmers.
 In many areas, especially northern Bengal, they had to increasingly share the revenue with intermediate tenure holders, called jotedars, who supervised farming in the villages.
 Consequently, unlike the contemporaneous Enclosure movement in Britain, agriculture in Bengal remained the province of the subsistence farming of innumerable small paddy fields.